mrkeww/meteor-fatpack/README.md

 Please consider giving the project a star if you like it

+Only the newest releases work so heres a link to it: https://github.com/mrkeww/meteor-fatpack/releases/latest

 # Usage

 On multimc/forks of multimc for example PrismLauncher or any launcher that supports .mrpack files(modrinth modpack file)